Alcadramin/tinance/README.md

 $ npm install -g tinance
 ```

-- You can also install from AUR.
+- You can install from AUR.
 Install with your favorite AUR helper.

 ```shell
 $ yay -S tinance
 ```

+- You can get binaries from [releases](https://github.com/redgroot/tinance/releases). (currently only `.rpm` and `.deb`)

 ## Usage